MCoffey1129/MCoffey1129/README.md

 - 🧠 I'm currently studying for the AWS Certified Machine Learning Speciality exam in August.
      * I am set to complete several courses on Deep Learning and Natural Language Processing over the next month (including courses on ML in AZURE).
      * I am also taking the course "Machine Learning Using SAS Viya" on Coursera.
-     * I have just finished a certificate in Data Analytics from University College Dublin and have completed several online Machine learning, Data Science and Statistics courses
+     * I have just finished a certificate in Data Analytics from University College Dublin (grade received 92%) and have completed several online Machine learning, Data Science and Statistics courses
        (see my Linkedin for more details)

 - 📫 How to reach me : www.linkedin.com/in/martin-coffey-98789b43